Free Guide

 Top Feeder: Amish Feeder Box w/ Floating Slatted Racks

-The Amish-Made Top Feeder with Slatted Boards is my go-to when I want to feed my bees outside the hive or what to feed them a lot of syrup fast.
+The Amish-Made Top Feeder with Slatted Boards is my go-to when I want to feed my bees outside the hive or want to feed them a lot of syrup fast.
 I like this feeder because there's less chance for user error and it's easy to clean.
 Many top feeders require you to fill it up all the way and turn it upside down, using up a lot of syrup even if you're not wanting to feed for long.
 If you do not fill it all the way, it can lead to spilling and puddles inside your hive, which bees can and will drown in.
 However, with this feeder, you fill it up as high as you like and you can easily see how much is left without having to take the inner cover off and bother the bees.

 Use coupon code LARYSSA for 5% off.